 Car accidents do not always leave vehicle occupants with life-threatening injuries.
 However, when two vehicles crash head-on at high speed, the results are often devastating.
-The victims of these crashes can suffer injuries that lead to chronic or debilitating pain, lost income, and overwhelming (and sometimes ongoing) medical expenses.
+The victims of these car accidents can suffer injuries that lead to chronic or debilitating pain, lost income, and overwhelming (and sometimes ongoing) medical expenses.
 These losses can place an entire family’s financial security at risk.

 Typical causes of head-on collisions